boxyhq/website/guides/jackson/frameworks/laravel.md

 ## Setup SAML Jackson

-Laravel Socialite provides an expressive, fluent interface to OAuth authentication with external authentication providers.
+We'll use the Laravel Socialite for the integration.
+Socialite provides an expressive, fluent interface to OAuth authentication with external authentication providers.

 Create a new config file to hold the SAML Jackson configuration values.